junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 They roll into the small town of Lebanon little past midnight.

-The town is peaceful and quiet, with only the sounds of insects chirping in the wild grasses.
+The town is peaceful and quiet, with only the sounds of insects chirping in the long wild grasses.
 There is no moon on the sky, another dark new moon night.

 Sam is waiting for them in the war room, with a blanket over his back.
-He looks paler than two days ago.
-But he doesn't let it show, standing up and reaching out a hand to the new prophet.
+He looks paler than before they left.
+But he says it's just the light.
+Sam stands up and reaches out a hand to the new prophet.
 "I'm Sam," he says, stifling a cough half-sentence.

 The older man studies his face through his glasses.
 "Your brother and angel friend told me so much about you," he says kindly.
 "The honor is mine."

-"You should be in the bed by now," Dean nudges Sam, then turning to the rest of the group.
+"You should be in bed by now," Dean nudges Sam, then turning to the rest of the group.
 "We all should.
 At least I know I'm exhausted.
 You can take the guest room, Donatello, Room 15."

 Cas opens his mouth, but no words come out.
-Room 15 used to be his room, even before he needed a room.
-And now he knows, it's a guest room, and that he doesn't have a room anymore.
-He stares at the floor, thinking, wondering, if it's another one of those non-spoken human social rule that he should pick on, that Dean's probably hinting something about his leaving, when he hears his name.
+Room 15 used to be his room, even before he really needed a room.
+And now he knows, it's a guest room -- not his, just allow him to stay briefly -- and that he doesn't have a room anymore now.
+He stares at the floor, thinking, wondering, if it's another one of those non-spoken human social rules that he should pick on, that Dean's probably hinting something about his leaving, when he hears his name.

 "Cas, you can take one of the other empty bedrooms, like the Room 13 is a nice one.
 Or if you don't like the number, 12 is also close, whichever you like," Dean says casually.
 "What do you think?"

-"Close to... what?"
-Sam says quietly, glancing at him.
+"Close to... what, exactly?"
+Sam asks, glancing at him.

 Dean blushes.
 "Everything, library, kitchen, bathroom, or other people, you know, if you can't find something you can just knock at my door.
 Or something.
 I'm at 11."